p-slash/lyspeq/README.md

 `lyspeq` is highly efficient, parallelized and customizable program for 1D flux power spectrum of the Lyman-alpha forest that implements quadratic maximum likelihood estimator.
-Please cite papers Karaçaylı et al. (2020) and Karaçaylı et al. (submitted to MNRAS).
+Please cite papers Karaçaylı, Font-Ribera & Padmanabhan (2020) and Karaçaylı et al. (submitted to MNRAS).

 + Karaçaylı N. G., Font-Ribera A., Padmanabhan N., 2020, [MNRAS](https://doi.org/10.1093/mnras/staa2331), 497, 4742
 + Karaçaylı N. G., et al., 2021, MNRAS, submitted

 # Changelog
 + Config file has 'PrecomputedFisher' option to read file and skip fisher matrix computation.
 + Config file has 'InputIsPicca' option to read picca fits files instead.
 Construct the file list using HDU numbers of each chunk, e.g. third spectrum, picca-delta-100.fits.gz[3].
-WARNING: This option cannot yet save individual results for bootstrapping.
 + Config file has 'UseResoMatrix' option to read resolution matrix from picca file.
 + CFITSIO is a dependency.
 + Config file has 'CacheAllSQTables' option to save all sq tables in memory rather than reading one qso at a time.

 # v2
 Intermediate versions have been used to study DESI-lite mocks.
 Further modifications added configuration options, but most importantly optimizated the speed to run on high resolution quasars.
-This version 2.0 already gave preliminary results on full KODIAQ DR2 and XQ-100 sample that are in good agreement with previous measurements.
+This version gave results on full KODIAQ DR2, SQUAD DR1 and XQ-100 samples that are in good agreement with previous measurements.

 ### Highlighted Features
 + Input data are assumed to be fluctuations and not flux.
 Added `ConvertFromFluxToDeltaf` to config file to switch behaviors.